Selamkd/selamkd/README.md

 # Hi there 👋🏾 I'm Selam
-I'm a developer in the making with a passion for front end design but also just coding in general! <br>
+I'm a developer in the making with a passion for front-end design but also just coding in general! <br>

-I like to experiment with code as much as I can in order to learn new ways to interact with it.<br>
+I like to experiment with code as much as I can to learn new ways to interact with it.<br>

 When I'm not coding, I will either be drawing/painting or playing video games, the latter of which inspired some of my projects.<br>
 <br>